-In a very small number of cases, children may need more support than the school can offer and we may need to apply for additional funding.
-In this case the LA will need to carry out a statutory assessment of special educational needs and then consider whether or not to issue an EHC plan.
+In a very small number of cases (approximately 2% nationally) the LA will need to carry out a statutory assessment of special educational needs and then consider whether or not to issue a EHC plan.
 An EHC plan is a thorough analysis of the child's needs accompanied by strategies to support the child's progress.

-All staff and professionals working with the child will be involved in the gathering of information for statutory assessments.
+All staff who work with the child will be involved in the gathering of information for statutory assessments.
 Details about the assessment process can be found in the SEN Code of Practice.
-EHC plans will be reviewed annually.
+EHC plans will be reviewed annually in Person Centered Reviews.